floe/github-bulk-editor/README.md

 To use it, you need to add your own account and password or API key in line 10 (https://github.com/floe/github-bulk-editor/blob/master/github-bulk-editor.py#L10).

-Currently, the only supported actions are a) fetching a list of repos you have access to, and b) transferring those repos to another user/org, because that is the functionality I needed right now.
+Currently, the only well-tested actions are a) fetching a list of repos you have access to, and b) transferring those repos to another user/org, because that is the functionality I needed right now.

 However, I've tried to keep the internals as generic as possible (see https://github.com/floe/github-bulk-editor/blob/master/github-bulk-editor.py#L14-L25):